New Zealand to target online giants with digital tax

 "Our current tax system is not fair in the way it treats individual tax payers, and how it treats multinationals," Ardern told reporters at her weekly post-cabinet news conference.

-The value of cross-border digital services in New Zealand is estimated to be around NZUS$2.7 billion (US$1.86 billion).
+The value of cross-border digital services in New Zealand is estimated to be around NZ$2.7 billion (US$1.86 billion).

-The revenue estimate for a digital services tax is between NZUS$30 million and NZUS$80 million, Finance Minister Grant Robertson said in the statement.
+The revenue estimate for a digital services tax is between NZ$30 million and NZ$80 million, Finance Minister Grant Robertson said in the statement.

 Officials will now finalize the New Zealand discussion document on the matter, which is likely to be publicly released by May 2019.